thegrumpys/odop/docs/design/PreviouslyConstants.md

  * static quantities
  * problem quantities
  * calculation inputs
+ * unconstrained variables
+ * other variables
+ * other terms

  Per discussion, the best approach may be to adopt an inheritance model where both the old "constants" and design parameters are a proper subset of a broader class such as "Independent Variables".